5/12/2025

 Chief Financial Officer

-Yeah, you know, we don't break out the individual components of consumer, but as I mentioned, consumer grew eleven percent in the quarter.
-You know, and as we're not changing our, you know, our guide for the year, I would I would point you to the fact that we're we're assuming, you know, seven percent year over year growth.
+Yeah, you know, we don't break out the individual components of consumer, but as I mentioned, consumer grew 11% in the quarter, you know, and as we're not changing our, you know, our guide for the year, I would point you to, you know, the fact that we're assuming, you know, 7% year-over-year growth.
 You know, I acknowledge the, you know, the uncertainty on the auto front.
-You know, we did see some some improvement there in terms of volumes, but again, we're assuming that that is mostly a pull forward of stuff that we would have seen in Q2 and Q3.
+You know, we did see some improvement there in terms of volumes.
+But again, we're assuming that that is mostly a pull forward of, you know, stuff that we would have seen in Q2 and Q3.
 And so we are being, I think, prudent in the face of, you know, the significant uncertainty.
-And since we just provided guidance, which I think remains relevant to state weeks ago, we're going to hold.
+And since we just provided guidance, which I think remains relevant just eight weeks ago, we're going to hold.
 And if we have something more to give you, you know, we'll look forward to doing so in Q2.

 speaker